-If you are disabled due to a pre-existing condition during the first 12 months you are covered by LTD, benefits are not paid for that disability.
+If you are or become disabled during the first 12 months you are covered by the LTD Option and the disability is due to a pre-existing condition, benefits are not paid for that disability.
 A pre-existing condition means a sickness or accidental injury for which you:

-- > Received medical treatment, consultation, care, or services or - > Took prescription medication or had medications prescribed in the six months before your insurance or any increase in the amount of insurance under this option takes effect.
+- > Received medical treatment, consultation, care, or services or - Took prescription medication or had medications prescribed in the six months before your insurance or any increase in the amount of insurance under this option takes effect.

-MetLife will not pay benefits for a disability that results from a pre-existing condition, if you have been Actively at Work for less than 12 consecutive months after the date your LTD coverage under the Plan takes effect.
+MetLife will not pay benefits for a disability that results from a pre-existing condition, if you have been Actively at Work for less than 12 consecutive months after the date your LTD coverage under the Plan takes effect (i.e., your disability occurs within your first 12 months of Active Work with Oncor).